lamby/dc17.dc.o/news/stories/2017-01-31-sfl-platinum-debconf17.md

 We are very pleased to announce that [**Savoir-faire Linux**][] has committed support to [DebConf17][] as a **Platinum sponsor**.

-*"Debian acts as a model for both Free Software and developer communities.
+*\"Debian acts as a model for both Free Software and developer communities.
 Savoir-faire Linux promotes both vision and values of Debian.
-Indeed, we believe that it's an essential piece, in a social and political way, to the freedom of users using modern technological systems"*, said Cyrille Béraud, president of Savoir-faire Linux.
+Indeed, we believe that it\'s an essential piece, in a social and political way, to the freedom of users using modern technological systems\"*, said Cyrille Béraud, president of Savoir-faire Linux.

 Savoir-faire Linux is a Montreal-based Free/Open-Source Software company